underground-software/ILKD_course_materials/index.md

 * The subject line of the initial submission patchset should be tagged as a "Request for Comments", otherwise known as RFC, as explained in the patchset guidelines section below.

-* Each re-submission should increment the version number in the subject line, as explained inthe resubmission guidelines below.
+* Each re-submission should increment the version number in the subject line, as explained in the resubmission guidelines below.

 **Step 2: Peer Review (due _23:59 IST on Sunday, 28 December 2025_)**